microsoft/tfs-cli/docs/extensions.md

 ## Other commands

-* `tfx extension publisher`: Commands for creating and managing publishers.
 * `tfx extension install`: Install a Visual Studio Services Extension to a list of VSTS Accounts.
 * `tfx extension show`: Show information about a published extension.
 * `tfx extension share`: Share an extension with an account.